jankotek/mapdb-site/doc/concurrency.rst

 Writes should scale linearly up to 4 CPU cores,  with a peak around 6 cores.
 Greater write scalability is possible with a sharding or experimental memory allocator.

 However MapDB design is relatively simple.
-There are global locks and stop-word states.
+There are global locks and stop-the-world states.
 It is also flexible so it can be tuned well into most situations and performance / safety compromises.